Homemade Fortune Cookies

 - 3 tbsp water

-- 1 cup all purpose flour 5 oz
+- 1 cup all purpose flour (5 oz by weight)

-- Preheat your oven to 375 degrees F. Line a sheet pan with parchment paper or a silicone mat, and have your fortune strips ready to go.
+- Preheat the oven to 375 degrees F. Line a sheet pan with parchment paper or a silicone mat, and have your fortune strips ready to go.

 - With a tablespoon measure, spoon the batter onto the parchment paper and spread it out into an even 3 inch circle.
 I recommend not doing any more than 2-3 at a time, since they set very quickly and you will not be able to fold more than that.

-- When your fortune cookies are done baking, remove them from the oven and quickly flip the circle over, and fold your fortune cookie in half, into a semicircle.
+- When each batch of fortune cookies finishes baking, remove them from the oven and quickly flip the circle over, and fold your fortune cookie in half, into a semicircle.
 This is when you slip your note into the cookie (quickly) because if you slip it in right at the beginning, the cookie will be too hot and your paper will stick to the cookie.
-Place your semicircle onto the edge of a cup, and quickly fold the ends down, to shape into a fortune cookie (see above tutorial video if needed).
+Place your semicircle onto the edge of a cup, and quickly fold the ends down, to crimp into a fortune cookie shape (see above tutorial video if needed).

-- Stick the cookie in a muffin tin to let it cool and hold its shape.
+- Place the cookie in a muffin tin to let it cool and hold its shape.

 - Repeat with the remaining batter and enjoy!

 Post updated in January 2019.
 Originally posted January 2014.